 We have a character who, while fertile, very much does not want children.
 But society, or the law, or destiny, will not let her get away with that easily.

-Maybe she's been prophesied to be the mother of the Chosen One or The Messiah, but she wants to Screw Destiny anyway.
+Maybe she's been prophesied to be the mother of the Chosen One or a Messianic Archetype, but she wants to Screw Destiny anyway.
 Or she's prophesied to be the mother ofThe End of the World as We Know It and is desperate to Screw Destiny.

 Or maybe she's already pregnant with the kid she adamantly doesn't want but has had abortion forbidden her for legal, moral or health reasons.

 Whatever.
 She would rather not have children, but the law or the universe is doing its best to stop her, demanding she have children or else.
 (There must be a serious "or else" involved.)
 The law and the universe generally win these fights, but it still can be interesting to watch it go down.

 Also, despite the name, this trope is not limited to female characters.